ced87/work-calendar/README.md

 # Add work duties to my Google calendar

-This is my first Python app I've made.

 This app adds my work duties and days off to my google calendar.